-Hellenic Petroleum Finance PLC was incorporated as a public limited company in England and Wales on 2 November 2005 and is a wholly owned subsidiary of Hellenic Petroleum S.A., a company incorporated in Greece.
-The Company engages in raising finance in the international capital markets for the purposes of funding the activities of the Parent Company and other companies within the Group in line with the Group's business strategy.
+Hellenic Petroleum Finance PLC was incorporated as a public limited company in England and Wales on 2 November 2005 and is a wholly owned subsidiary of Hellenic Petroleum Holdings S.A., a company incorporated in Greece.
+The Company engages in raising finance in the international capital markets for the purposes of funding the activities of other companies within the Group in line with the Group's business strategy.